rce-3/knowledge-base/README.md

-# RCE3 Knowledge Database
+# RCE3 Knowledge Base

-This is [RCE3](https://rce3.org)'s knowledge database, a personal knowledge management system built with [Quartz](https://quartz.jzhao.xyz/).
+This is [RCE3](https://rce3.org)'s knowledge Base, a personal knowledge management system built with [Quartz](https://quartz.jzhao.xyz/).

 Here you will find notes, research and experiments related to RCE3 missions, as well as other topics of interest.
 You may find topics such as :